Description:

 been noted for their beauty, rarity, and exquisite preservation.

-Sparnodus was reassembled from about five large pieces, curated
+Sparnodus fossil was reassembled from about five large pieces, curated

 by a master craftsmen using methods unchanged for hundreds of years.